Light-HD/jetsonmitrccar/README.md

  encoder as rotor position.
 Therefore, two steps are required.
 First, add position reading to VESC_Driver node.
 Secondly, Convert it into speed.
 2. Motor controller for six wheeled platform' motor controller node (serial_6w) needs a launch file to easily change parameters especially USB device name.
 3. 6WD encoder readings is not that reliable.
 For now we are using rf2o node for odometry.
 Wheel odometry data may be improved
-4. 6WD one motor is damaged.
-5. PID performances can be improved to see the interface please look interface section.
+4. PID performances can be improved to see the interface please look interface section.
-7. Adding additional visual odometry to the cars.
+5. Adding additional visual odometry to the cars.

 # FAQ